 “And they tasted so good together.
 We made a great team”, he continued in his serious voice, unable to hide his smile.

-Her thoughts could no longer stay silent.
-They left the indecisive land of her mind, slipped pass her lips that tasted of berry and chocolate, of late night cold and street light warmth, to become the sweetest sound his ears ever met.
+Her thoughts could no longer remain silent.
+They left the indecisive land of her mind, slipped pass her lips that tasted of berry and chocolate, of late night cold and street light warmth, to become the sweetest sound his ears had ever met.

 “Maybe that’s why we’re here.
 To complete each other’s choice.”